 Graduate Assistantship Information

-The College of Computing will start the GA hiring process for Fall 2026 and Winter 2027 early next year by posting a job opening in Workday.
+The College of Computing has started the GA hiring process for Fall 2026 and Winter 2027 by posting a job opening in Workday.
 You may submit your interest and application materials at that time.

 In the College of Computing, GAs are awarded to exceptional students to support their academic career and allow students the opportunity to support faculty research.
 Most GAs are awarded in the Winter semester (March/April) and cover one academic year, with a performance review at the end of the Fall semester.